marcduiker/building-a-resilient-workflow-with-durable-functions/labs/12_suborchestrations.md

 ### 4. Fix the unit tests

-If you wrote unit tests for test the `NeoEventProcessingOrchestrator` it should break now since some activities are not used any longer in this orchestrator and a call to a suborchestrator is done.
+If we wrote unit tests for test the `NeoEventProcessingOrchestrator` it should break now since some activities are not used any longer in this orchestrator and a call to a suborchestrator is done.
 Remove the setup for calling those activity functions and add a setup for calling the suborchestrator.

 ### 5. Build & run locally